 The club is now getting to the stage where many former players find themselves bringing their own children down to the Cubs and are delighted to see how it has developed in their absence!
 Many also have been successful in business and help out with sponsorship etc. So the Cubs, Kittens, Cougars and Pumas sessions really illustrate what being a community club is all about.

-Of course, Andy’s, Tommy’s, Declan’s and their assistants’ work isn’t over at 1.00pm!
+Of course, Tommy’s, Jim’s and their assistants’ work isn’t over at 1.00pm!
 There’s a lot of tidying up to be done and often they don’t get to leave until 1.30pm or after.
 We owe them a great debt of gratitude as they continue on the heritage of Cabinteely FC.

-If, for whatever reason, the session needs to be cancelled at the last minute, the club’s Admin Team will confer with Andy, Tommy and Declan and send a text message to all parents.
+If, for whatever reason, the session needs to be cancelled at the last minute, the club’s Admin Team will confer with Tommy and Jim and send a text message to all parents before 9.00am on Saturdays.